rohanphanse/CPSC474-Final/README.md

 | MCTS (trained with random) vs. Greedy | 59% (MCTS) | 41% (Greedy) |
 | MCTS (trained with greedy) vs. Greedy | 80% (MCTS) | 20% (Greedy) |
 | MCTS+DQN vs. MCTS | 62% (MCTS+DQN) | 38% (MCTS) |

+Detailed evaluations can be found in the `/evals` folder for each matchup.

 ## Observations